Listen to the special episode of our Into the Deep Podcast: “Out of Venezuela”.

 Maduro's administration has been marked by a deep economic crisis.
 The country is dependent on its oil revenues, but oil prices have fallen in recent years, and the system has not been able to compensate for these losses.
 Venezuela's inflation rate, which has been over 50% since 2014, reached 800% at the end of 2016 and continues to rise.
 Meanwhile, currency controls have limited imports, putting a strain on supply.
 The government controls the price of basic goods, but the black market still has a powerful influence on prices.
 Prices on basic goods can soar in a matter of days, and the national currency can weaken with the same speed.

 What this can mean for ordinary Venezuelans is hunger and shortage.
-This food insecurity can been seen in the long lines of people inside and outside supermarkets and the attempts to cross the border with Colombia to buy basic goods.
+This food insecurity can be seen in the long lines of people inside and outside supermarkets and the attempts to cross the border with Colombia to buy basic goods.

 While numbers on the food crisis are not conclusive, they have sparked looting and a very visible change in Venezuelans’ daily food routines.

-The government and certain media outlets deny that there's a risk of famine — something that has been feared in certain parts of the country — and qualify the alarm as part of a smear campaign against the them.
+The government and certain media outlets deny that there's a risk of famine — something that has been feared in certain parts of the country — and qualify the alarm as part of a smear campaign against them.

 However, non-governmental organizations say they can't qualify the extent of the problem because of a lack of proper data.
 Over the last few years, during which time both poverty and the economic crisis have worsened, Venezuelan officials haven't presented updated information.